-Theoretical holiness means that you can teach a class on what it is to be holy while the inward testimony of your soul affirms a different kind of life that is not in-line with God’s Word or your teaching.
+Theoretical holiness means that you can teach a class on what it is to be holy even though the inward testimony of your soul could affirm a different kind of life that is not in line with God’s Word or your teaching.
 It happens through years of spiritual training and equipping laid over years of deep, sinful compulsions.

 Theoretical holiness does not cleanse these dysfunctional problems from the soul, though you can present yourself as outwardly holy to others.
 The disconnect in this person’s thinking should be apparent because “holiness and wholeness” go together.
 To be genuinely spiritual is to experience internal and external transformation, not just behavioral holiness.

-This dualistic life can become excruciating for the Christian who is in bondage and wants to change but realizes that decades of sound, Bible training has not changed these sinful, internal compulsions.
-To his friends, they only know him as “externally holy,” though they would not describe it as theoretically piety.
+This dualistic life can become excruciating for the Christian in bondage and wants to change but realizes that decades of sound, Bible training has not changed these sinful, internal compulsions.
+His friends only know him as “externally holy,” though they would not describe it as theoretical piety.
 Sadly, the misjudgment of this believer happened due to decades of unintentionally ignoring the internal problems while keeping a disciplined pace with their Christianity 101, 201, 301, and 401 ongoing education.

-But now, decades later, the accumulative effect of the personal, familial, and relational dysfunction has brought the dualistic believer to the place where they have to decide if they are going to try to live on their “reputation of holiness” or if they will admit that their righteousness is not much deeper than that of the Pharisees (Matthew 5:20.
-And though this person has experienced God’s regeneration, they have not worked out a more in-depth level of righteousness that removes these internal, heart idolatries.
+Decades later, the accumulative effect of the personal, familial, and relational dysfunction has brought the dualistic believer to the place where they have to decide if they are going to try to live on their “reputation of holiness” or if they will admit that their righteousness is not much deeper than that of the Pharisees (Matthew 5:20).
+And though this person has experienced God’s regeneration, they have not worked out a more in-depth level of righteousness that removes these internal heart idolatries.

 One of the dangers with this kind of person is that he can compartmentalize his life into external holiness and inward dysfunction.
 The temptation will be to ignore the inner truth of the soul while riding the wave of his outward reputation.
 The repercussions of his conscience will create a hardening effect that will lessen the “internal noise” as it ceases to scream at him to change.
 If he continues to ignore his internal moral thermostat, there will come a time when the desensitization will no longer alert him to his soul cancer (1 Timothy 4:2).

 If you are paying attention to this powerful warning, it’s time to take steps toward repentance.
-In verses two and three, there are five imperatives to change.
+In verses 2 and 3, there are five imperatives to change.
 Here they are:

 Look to the few who have the compassion, courage, and competence to help you.
 Don’t live your holy life the way you’ve lived your unholy life.
 Before, you were isolated from the community of faith and living secretly (on the inside).
 You were hiding in plain sight.
 But now, you must find those who are not like you; they are genuinely and practically holy.
 Find them and do life with them because they will help you.

 Keep your eye on the excellent and biblical vision.
-In verse one, John uses the word “reputation,” which is the same word as “name” in verse five.
-The difference is that his first usage of that Greek word is about who the individual is according to his hypocritical life and the second usage is about Jesus confessing his “name” to the Father and His angels.
-It’s these two options that bring you back to the title of this piece: “Whose Reputation Is Most Important to You?”
+In verse one, John uses “reputation,” which is the same word as “name” in verse five.
+The difference is that his first usage of that Greek word is about who the individual is according to his hypocritical life.
+The second usage is about Jesus confessing his “name” to the Father and His angels.
+It’s these two options that bring you back to the title of this piece: “Whose Reputation Is Most Important to You, Practically Speaking?”